AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experiments

 \subsection{Benchmark Comparison on Multi-Category Assembly Tasks}

-To evaluate AssemLM’s capacity for unified geometric reasoning, we conduct a comprehensive benchmark comparison across diverse object categories, including daily objects, furniture, and fragments.
+To evaluate AssemLM’s capacity for unified geometric reasoning, we conduct a comprehensive benchmark comparison across diverse categories, including daily objects, furniture, and fragments.

-\textbf{Data Split and Input Standardization.} We conduct all experiments on AssemBench.
-The dataset is divided into training and testing sets with a 9:1 ratio, with the split performed jointly over object categories and asset sources so that each category-source combination is represented in both sets.
-For fair comparison across model architectures under the multimodal design of AssemLM, we standardize the inputs at each assembly step.
-Specifically, we use only the freestyle-rendered assembly manuals and the corresponding vague instruction, forming a curated training set of approximately 130K unique state--pose pairs.
-This setting avoids introducing additional visual or linguistic variants for the same assembly step.
-All input point clouds are fully $SO(3)$ randomized.
+\textbf{Data Split and Input Standardization.} We evaluate our method on AssemBench with a 9:1 train-test split.
+Specifically, we enforce an instance-level split that keeps all steps of a single object together, and we explicitly isolate the IKEA dataset exclusively for testing.
+For fair architectural comparison, we standardize the inputs by utilizing only \textit{Freestyle} manuals and vague instructions.
+This avoids redundant multimodal variants, forming a curated training set of ~130K unique state-pose pairs.
+Additionally, all input point clouds are centered and $SO(3)$ randomized.

-\textbf{Experimental Setup and Baselines.} Unlike category-specific methods, we train a single, unified AssemLM model on the aforementioned 130K training samples without per-category fine-tuning.
-We compare AssemLM against two distinct classes of baselines: ~\textit{1) Specialized Assembly Models.} We evaluate TwoByTwo~\cite{qi2025two}, a state-of-the-art framework specifically designed for robotic assembly.
-It leverages $SE(3)$-equivariant representations to achieve high-precision part mating. ~\textit{2) General-Purpose Foundation Models.} To assess the inherent reasoning ceiling of large-scale models, we include GPT-5.2~\cite{singh2025openai} and DeepSeek-V3.2~\cite{liu2025deepseek}.
-These foundation models are evaluated by leveraging their pre-trained spatial commonsense and chain-of-thought reasoning capabilities.
-Additional baselines are included in Appx.~\ref{appx:Experiments}.
+\textbf{Experimental Setup and Baselines.} Unlike category-specific methods, we train a single unified AssemLM on the 130K training set without per-category fine-tuning.
+We compare AssemLM against two baseline categories: \textit{1) Specialized Assembly Models.} We evaluate TwoByTwo~\cite{qi2025two}, a state-of-the-art framework leveraging $SO(3)$-equivariant representations for high-precision part mating. \textit{2) Foundation Models.} We include GPT-5.2~\cite{singh2025openai} and DeepSeek-V3.2~\cite{liu2025deepseek} to assess the spatial reasoning capabilities of large-scale models, leveraging their pre-trained spatial commonsense and chain-of-thought reasoning.
+Deployment details and further baselines are in Appx.~\ref{appx:imp_det} and~\ref{appx:add_compare}.